splinesoft/Bequest/README.md

 Bequest is an **[iOS app]** of type **[developer utility]** that **[creates and replays HTTP/S requests]**.

-### Getting Started

-Bequest is now a thing that exists!
-After cloning the repo:

-1. `bundle install` to pull down the CocoaPods branch with Swift support
-2. `rake setup` to install Pods
-3. You're all set! `rake test` will run app tests.

 ### Major goals:

 1. Universal app (iPhone and iPad)